-Students completing the teacher licensure program must apply and be admitted to student teaching.
+Students completing the teacher licensure program must apply prior to February 1 for a fall semester placement and September 15 for a spring semester placement and be admitted to student teaching.
 All listed requirements must be satisfied:

-1. Prior acceptance into the Teacher Preparation Program 2.
-Submission of a written application with three Lynchburg College faculty recommendations, including two from faculty members in the major 3.
-Completion of all major courses with grades of C- or above including completion of supplemental content courses and secondary education minor courses
+1. Prior acceptance into the Teacher Preparation Program; 2.
+Submission of a written application with three Lynchburg College faculty recommendations, including two from faculty members in the major; 3.
+Completion of all major courses, with grades of C- or above and B- or above in all field experience courses, including completion of supplemental content courses and secondary education minor courses if applicable;

-4. Minimum overall QPA of 2.50 and minimum QPA in the major and secondary education minor, if applicable, of 2.75 5.
+4. Minimum overall QPA of 2.50 and minimum QPA in the major and secondary education minor, if applicable, of 2.75; 5.
 Submission of scores on PRAXIS II, as appropriate.
-Passing scores are not required for student teaching but are required for licensure.
-6. Student teaching is offered to qualified individuals within the first year of graduating from Lynchburg College
+Passing scores are not required for student teaching but are required for licensure; 6.
+Submission of RVE score, if applicable.
+Passing scores are not required for student teaching but are required for licensure; and 7.
+Student teaching is offered to qualified individuals within the first year of graduating from Lynchburg College